ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ### Implementation {#tcp-impl}

 - ns-2 allows cwnd to grow when it is rate-limited by rwnd.
-(Rate-limited: not tested)
+(Rate-limited: not tested.)
 - ns-3 allows cwnd to grow when it is rate-limited by either an application or the rwnd.
 - Linux only allows cwnd to grow when the sender is unconstrained.
   Specifically, for Linux kernel 6.0.9, an increase is only allowed if a function called `tcp_is_cwnd_limited` in `tcp.h` yields `true`.
 This function checks the flag `tp->is_cwnd_limited`, which is initialised to `false` in `tcp_output.c` and later set to `true` only if FlightSize is greater or equal to cwnd (`is_cwnd_limited |= (tcp_packets_in_flight(tp) >= tcp_snd_cwnd(tp))`).

 ### Assessment

 The specification and the ns-2 and ns-3 implementations are in conflict with rules #1 and #2 in {{rules}}.
 Linux implements a limit in accordance with rule #1 in {{rules}}; this limit is more conservative than rule #2 in {{rules}}.

 ## CUBIC